 Warning!
 From 1 October to 31 October 2022, the access road to Opočno from the direction of Čanka to the EuroOil petrol station will be closed.
 More info in "news".

 Exhibitions and collections

-The unique feature of Chateau Opočno is no doubt a vast collection of historical weapons and armor, one of the most important collection of this kind in the Czech Republic.
+The unique feature of Opočno Castle is undoubtedly its extensive collection of historical weapons and armour, one of the most important in the Czech Republic.

-In 1895, the pictures from the Colloredo-Mansfeld legacy moved to Opočno.
-The history of the collection dates back to the 18th century; the catalogue made in 1929 lists 471 items.
-Two halls, recently reinstalled in the original arrangement, offer primarily Baroque Italian works.
-Due to the collection activities of its latest owners, Opočno is home to the works of such masters as Giacomo del Po or Andrea Vaccaro.
+In 1895 the Colloredo-Mansfeld collection of paintings was concentrated at Opočno.
+Its history dates back to the 18th century, the catalogue compiled in 1929 contains 471 items.
+Two rooms, recently reinstalled in the spirit of the original layout, contain mainly Baroque Italian works.
+Thanks to the collecting passion of its last owners, Opočno boasts works by masters such as Giacomo del Po and Andrea Vaccaro.

 Important paintings include, for example, a double-sided canvas (from around 1700) of the Madonna with the Baby Jesus, the Cross and St. Stephen, and on the reverse side the Virgin Mary Protectress by the painter Giuseppe Bartolomeo Chiari, the Madonna with the Child and the Little John the Baptist related to the Florentine Andrea del Sarto, Christ among the Scholars by the follower of Hieronymus Bosch, the Renaissance tomb painting The Epitaph of Žerotín from 1575 depicting Barbara of Bibrštejn and Jan Jetřich of Žerotín in the interior of the church of Opočno located in front of the castle and many others.